ska-telescope/ska-oso-pht-ui/docs/src/userGuide/ObservationPage.rst

 +++++++++++++++++++

 .. |success| image:: /images/successIcon.png
-   :width: 6%
+   :width: 5%
    :alt: View icon

 - **Link an observation to a target**: When an observation is selected by clicking on it, it can be linked by clicking the thick box of target.
 This triggers a request to calculate the sensitivity results.

-  The sensitivity calculator results for the linked target-observation can be seen by clicking on the |success| icon.
+  The sensitivity calculator results for the linked target-observation can be seen by clicking on the |success| icon on the target section in status column.
+To see all the sensitivity calculator results linked to an observation, click on the |success| icon on the observation section in the status column.

 - **Edit an observation**: Available via the appropriate icon in the list of observations.
 Once clicked, the selected observation is displayed in a